ankit2341/Naukri-clone/README.md

 ## About the project

 This project is clone of well known website known as Naukri implemented by me.
+All copyrights are reserved by respected company.
+Thpe purpose of creating this project is to start my journey in react.